annaharri89/KMPCardGames/README.md

 - Feature parity lag: time gap between the first and last platform receiving the same gameplay feature.
 - Rule-change delivery time: time from merge of a shared gameplay change to all target builds passing.
 - Cross-platform drift defects: count of bugs caused by inconsistent gameplay behavior between platforms.

-## Design and Implementation

-I designed and implemented this around one shared gameplay core (`:shared`) and thin platform rendering clients (`:clients:korge`), with CI boundary checks and shared tests to keep that split intact.

 ## Key Engineering Tradeoffs